WallStreetMojo

 Examples of FCF Formula (with Excel Template)

-Let’s see some simple to advanced examples to understand the calculation of free cash flow formula better.
+Let us see some simple to advanced examples to understand the free cash flow formula calculation better.

 Example #1

-A company named Greenfield Pvt.
-Ltd, which deals with organic vegetables, have a capital expenditure of $200 and an operating cash flow of $1,100.
-Now calculate the Free cash flow for the company.
+Greenfield Pvt.
+Ltd., which deals with organic vegetables, has a capital expenditure of $200 and an operating cash flow of $1,100.
+Now, calculate the free cash flow for the company.

-In the below-given template is the data for the calculation of free cash flow equation.
+The below-given template is the data for calculating the free cash flow equation.

 Free cash Flow formula example1.1